PTFS-Europe/rebus-list-2/README.md

 # rebus:list 2.0
 This repository is here to aid in tracking issue for the rebus:list 2.0+ product from PTFS-Europe.
 Please click [here](../../issues) to go straight to the issues pages, or if you prefer to submit issues via email then pop us a mail at rebus-issues@ptfs-europe.com.

-## Guidelines for submitting an issue
+## Rules for submitting issues
-* Please search first.
+* Please search first
+* Please only submit one topic per issue
-* To aid the developers in responding to your issue as quickly as possible please include the following data in your issue report.
+* Please include the following details in your issue

 ### Title
 Please make the title of your issue informative but concise.